AzeezOdekunle/Angie-Berry-Sales-Project/README.md

 - The full name of their current staff
 - The product that generate the least income and by how much
 - The organization want to ascertain the income realize from sales
-- The organization want to ascertain the amount they generate from each product
+- The organization wants to ascertain the amount they generate from each product
 - Product that generate the highest income and by how much the organization is looking at identifying the customer that patronize them the most in order for them to encourage them with a gift
 - The customer that generate the least income and by how much?
 - The employee that spend the least day at organization?